Tutorial: Connect to a MySQL Database from Java JBoss EAP App Service with passwordless connection

 Create an Azure Database for MySQL

-Follow these steps to create an Azure Database for MySQL in your subscription.
+Follow these steps to create an Azure Database for MySQL resource in your subscription.
 The Spring Boot app connects to this database and store its data when running, persisting the application state no matter where you run the application.

 1. Sign into the Azure CLI, and optionally set your subscription if you have more than one connected to your login credentials.